+COURSE DESCRIPTION

+Portfolio of Work: 60%

 The portfolio of work counts as 60% of the pupil's final mark.
 It will be completed with guidance from their teacher to ensure that there is evidence of a response to all the assessment objectives.
 We offer a GCSE course which allows pupils to work in a range of disciplines e.g. drawing, painting, ceramics, textiles, mixed media, printmaking and 2 and 3 dimensional design.
 The portfolio of work will be produced in response to the study of 2 main themes, for example, portraiture/still life.
 (These projects may change.
 New projects may be introduced at the discretion of the teacher in charge of the subject).
 This collection of work must demonstrate an ability to sustain work from an initial starting point or project brief to the realisation of intentions.
 The work must show evidence of research, development of ideas and meaningful links with the work of artists, designers and craftspeople.

+External Set Task: 40%

 This will be set by the AQA examination board.
-A set of starting points will be provided by them and Exam papers are given out in January.
+A set of starting points will be provided by them and examinations papers are given out in January.
 Pupils will choose to respond to one of these.
 Pupils will be allowed a set amount of time (approximately 12 weeks) where they will be given guidance by their teachers so that they can produce a personal response to the brief given.
 Pupils will then be allowed 10 hours of supervised time in which to produce a final piece/pieces.
 Pupils will spend 2 whole days working on their examination piece in the Art Room (10 hours).
 All sessions are in silence under examination conditions.

+HOMEWORK

 Homework forms an important feature of GCSE work.

 Homework will relate to their practical work and could include research into artists, techniques, skills, development, experimentation and presentation of ideas.
 Pupils are expected to spend at least an hour on their Art homework when it is set.
 Pupils may need, or want, to take longer on occasions.
 Pupils are required to buy a good quality, fairly priced sketchbook from the Art department.

 HOW DOES ART AND DESIGN HELP A PUPIL FOR FUTURE COURSES AND CAREERS?

 The GCSE course provides pupils with excellent opportunities to realise their creative potential.
 The course can provide the foundation for pupils to embark on a career path within the creative industries.
-GCSE Art is essential for entry to Art College courses including AS/A level /BTEC.
-GCSE Art is a valuable qualification for any pupil considering a career in design, teaching, hairdressing, theatre, TV, advertising or fashion.
+GCSE Art is essential for entry to Art College courses including A level /BTEC.
+GCSE Art is a valuable qualification for any pupil considering a career in design, teaching architecture, hairdressing, theatre film, TV, advertising or fashion.

+GCSE PHOTOGRAPHY

+EXAMINATION BOARD AQA

+TEACHER IN CHARGE OF SUBJECT Mrs R Vine

+METHOD OF ASSESSMENT Coursework 60%

+Controlled Test 40%